-The children will develop their fine and gross motor skills through a range of activities including the Real PE and Get Set 4 PE programmes and our 'Funky Fingers' sessions.
+The children will develop their motor skills through a range of activities including the Real PE and Get Set 4 PE programmes but also in our 'Funky Fingers' sessions at the start of each day.
 We will focus on developing coordination, core strength and balance.
-Funky fingers will include activities such as peg boards, tweezers, puzzles, threading, playdough and cutting tasks.
+Funky fingers will include activities such as peg boards, tweezers, puzzles, threading, playdough and cutting tasks to help develop fine motor skills.

 How to help: Give your child lots of opportunities to practise hopping, jumping, skipping, climbing and balancing.
-Assist your child in knowing how to use a knife and fork, to practice opening tubs and packets and pouring their own drinks from a jug.
+Assist your child in knowing how to use a knife and fork, to practise opening tubs and packets and pouring their own drinks from a jug.